You’ve probably heard the term 401k at least a thousand times, and you might even have some of your own money invested in one.

 Let’s start with the options available to you while you’re still employed by the company and then we’ll talk about how to withdraw money from your 401k after you switch companies or retire.

-If you need cash and you don’t have an emergency fund to tap into, you may consider borrowing from your 401k rather than using your credit card or taking out a bank loan.
+If you need quick cash and you don’t have an emergency fund to tap into, you may consider borrowing from your 401k rather than using your credit card or taking out a bank loan.

 Not all plans allow loans, but most do.